colinmurphy1/colinmurphy1.github.io/content/posts/mikrotik-wireless-bridge.md

 tags:
   - networking
   - mikrotik
-keywords:
-  - mikrotik
-  - mikrotik wireless bridge
-  - wireless bridge
-  - mikrotik bridge
 ---

 I have some devices on my local network that are wired-only, or have unreliable Wi-Fi.
-Instead of running ethernet to the room that contains these devices, I opted to create a wireless bridge using a MikroTik hAP AC<sup>2</sup> wireless router I had lying around.
-For those who are unaware, a wireless bridge is a router configuration that "bridges", or links, the network connection of a wired device to a wireless network.
+Instead of running ethernet to the room that contains these devices, I opted to create a wireless bridge using a MikroTik hAP AC<sup>2</sup>
+wireless router I had lying around.
+When configured as a wireless bridge, the MikroTik router will connect a wired network to a wireless network.

+Additionally, as this works as a bridge, there is no sort of NAT (network address translation) running, so it will appear on the same network as the rest of your devices.
+You also will not need to configure any static routes, seamlessly integrating the wired devices connected to the router with the rest of your network.

 I have found that creating a wireless bridge with a MikroTik router works much better than using a consumer grade router in bridge mode.
 On an older ASUS RT-AC1900P (a variant of the popular RT-AC68U sold at Best Buy and other retailers), I was only getting about 25MB/s throughput.
 On the MikroTik, I could easily get near to over 100MB/s two floors away from my router.
 That is a huge difference, especially considering the HAP AC<sup>2</sup> does not have external wireless antennas!

 ## WinBox console